FrozenWolf-Cyber/OCR/training/README.md

 <br><br>

 ### 2.Faster R-CNN :
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Faster R-CNN is a deep convolutional network used for object detection, that appears to the user as a single, end-to-end, unified network.
 The network can accurately and quickly predict the locations of different objects.
-I am using regional label bounding box outputs Faster R-CNN along with CRAFT bouding box to classify the labels of the sentences by calculating the maximum Intersection Over Union (IOU) value.
-It is normally trained to classify 4 labels accoding FUNSD dataset but the output has been restricted to 3 classes (merging header and questions into key) while running in server or for evaluation
+I am using regional label bounding box outputs Faster R-CNN along with CRAFT bounding box to classify the labels of the sentences by calculating the maximum Intersection Over Union (IOU) value.
+It is normally trained to classify 4 labels according to the FUNSD dataset but the output has been restricted to 3 classes (merging header and questions into key) while running in server or for evaluation

 #### Loss vs Epoch :
 The model is trained for over 50 epochs.<br><br>